-This ordinance will be enforced by any Police Officer of the Town of Lincoln, enforcement actions shall be initiated by serving a citation upon the defendant in accordance with Rule 80H(b), Maine Rules of Civil Procedure, as the same may be amended, directing the defendant to appear in district court at the date, time and location stated in the citation.
-All court proceedings under this ordinance shall be conducted in accordance with Rule 80H, Maine Rules of Civil Procedure.
+This ordinance will be enforced by any Police Officer, Code Enforcement Officer, and/or Cemetery, Parks and Recreation Director of the Town of Lincoln who shall have authority to initiate enforcement actions by serving a citation upon the defendant in accordance with Rule 80H(b), Maine Rules of Civil Procedure, as the same may be amended, directing the defendant to appear in district court at the date, time and location stated in the citation.
+Citations may be served in person to the owner and/or user of the watercraft and/or may be taped to the watercraft that is in violation of his ordinance.
+Defendants may plead guilty and pay fines and associated fees at the police station prior to district court date in lieu of appearance.
+All court proceedings under this ordinance shall be conducted in accordance with Rule 80H.
+Maine Rules of Civil Procedure.